-Continued Release on Bail Pending Adjudication
+Release on Bail Pending Adjudication

-- Petitioner repeats and re-alleges the allegations contained in the preceding 151. paragraphs of this Complaint-Petition as if fully set forth herein. - 152.
+- 116. Petitioner repeats and re-alleges the allegations contained in the preceding paragraphs of this Complaint-Petition as if fully set forth herein. - 117.
 Under 28 U.S.C. § 2241, federal district courts are granted broad authority, "within their respective jurisdictions," 28 U.S.C. § 2241(a), to hear applications for writs of habeas corpus filed by persons claiming to be held "in custody in violation of the Constitution or laws or treaties of the United States."
 Timms v.
 Johns, 627 F. 3d 525 (4th Cir.
-2010). - This petition raises numerous substantial constitutional and statutory claims 153. challenging Dr. Khan Suri's retaliatory detention.
-Extraordinary circumstances exist that make Dr. Khan Suri's continued pretrial release essential for the remedy to be effective.
+2010). - 118.
+This petition raises numerous substantial constitutional and statutory claims challenging Dr. Khan Suri's retaliatory detention.
+Extraordinary circumstances exist that make Dr. Khan Suri's release essential for the remedy to be effective.
+His detention prevents him from adequately litigating his removal proceedings.